All Episodes

 Are they doing it because they really believe in the cause?

-Anyway, it's uh it's it's all out the window now.
+Anyway, it's all out the window now.

-Because Obama, this is the UK Daily Mail, Obama forces Chris Christie into embarrassing U-turn to allow Ebola nurse to leave New Jersey quarantine tent.
+Obama forces Chris Christie into embarrassing U-Turn to allow Ebola nurse to leave New Jersey quarantine tent.

 Chris Christie was forced today to allow a nurse being kept in a tent in a hospital parking lot to go home in Maine after intense White House pressure to relax a mandatory 21-day quarantine that Christie had imposed at a state level.

-The embarrassing turnaround came after Obama chaired a White House meeting on a rules and successfully lobbied Christie's New York counterpart, Governor Andrew Cuomo, to relax their quarantine rules, even As Americans grow more concerned about the possibility of a pandemic emergency.
+The embarrassing turnaround came after Obama chaired a White House meeting on a rules and successfully lobbied Christie's New York counterpart, Governor Andrew Cuomo, to relax their quarantine rules, even as Americans grow more concerned about the possibility of a pandemic emergency.

-Cuomo gave in on behalf of New Yorkers, but as of Sunday, Christie was still pushing for more aggressive measures to protect New Jersey, and saying he had no second thoughts about the policy.
+Cuomo gave in on behalf of New Yorkers, but as of Sunday, Christie was still pushing for more aggressive measures to protect New Jersey and saying he had no second thoughts about the policy.

-However, says here that Christie is a likely entrant into the 2016 Republican Party presidential primary, and the intergovernmental Ebola skirmishes will provide both major political parties with new ammunition.
+However, it says here that Christie is a likely entrant into the 2016 Republican Party presidential primary, and the intergovernmental Ebola skirmishes will provide both major political parties with new ammunition.

 And that's why I say here we are one week.

-Or seeking to be seen arm in arm, hand in hand with the president of the United States.
+One week before an election, and once again, we have a Republican governor caving or seeking to be seen arm in arm hand in hand with the President of the United States.

 As I say, quarantine some governors, folks.

-Rush Limbaugh, the cutting edge of societal evolution.
+Hey, we're back, Rush Limbaugh, the cutting edge of societal evolution.

 By the way, something else coming up on the program today.

-The election results via poll analysis.
+The media is starting to spin the election results via poll analysis.

 I'll just give you an example here.

-GOP Advantage, advisory, comma, U.S. And here was the note to editors and producers from the AP.
+And here was the note to editors and producers from the AP.

-Near guess the AP doesn't know whether people working at news bureaus know that or not, so they had to remind them.
+I guess the AP doesn't know whether people working at news bureaus know that or not, so they had to remind them.

 And when the votes begin to be counted, the Republican Party will have a built-in advantage as it seeks to keep control of the House of Representatives.

-The reason a years-long plan by Republican strategists to take advantage of the 2010 census and reshape congressional districts in key states to pack large numbers of Democrats into relatively few House districts while GOP voters are spread out more evenly.
+A years-long plan by Republican strategists to take advantage of the 2010 census and reshape congressional districts in key states to pack large numbers of Democrats into relatively few House districts while GOP voters are spread out more evenly.

 So it's a little piece on gerrymandering, but the point is, when is the last time you ever heard early voting helps Republicans?